svtk/kotlin-swift-interopedia/docs/classes/Data class.md

 ## Data class

-TL;DR: Not all features of data classes are preserved / there are features with copy
+Not all features of data classes are preserved.

 ### Explanations